-I met Chuck in a Mastermind Group I’m in.
+I met Chuck in a Mastermind Group I was a member of.
 And I liked him right away…and that was before I found out he was a Cruise Planners franchise owner.

 In the first place, he has a super-positive attitude.
 Secondly, he’s a ball of energy.
-(Could be because he gets to plan cruises for people AND go on cruises and the like.)
+(Could be because he gets to plan cruises for people AND go on cruises.)

 Have you ever been on a cruise?
 I have.
 Here’s the one thing that sticks in my mind.